 8.3.3 Simulation Assessment:

-- All candidates are assessed using a standardised simulation selected by the Course/Medical Director. - -V Assessments are supervised by at least one full instructor and another qualified faculty member.
+- All candidates are assessed using a standardised simulation selected by the Course/Medical Director. - → Assessments are supervised by at least one full instructor and another qualified faculty member (e.g. an IC).

 8.3.4 Simulation Assessment Re-test: